axelerant/custom-bulkquick-edit/readme.txt

 == Description ==

-Through Custom Bulk/Quick Edit, you can enable editing of category and tag taxonomies.
-Next, you have the option to edit post meta via text, checkbox, radio, select, and textares inputs.
-Further, taxnomony, checkbox, radio, and select fields have an option to be reset, as in remove current options in bulk mode.
+Through Custom Bulk/Quick Edit, you have the option to edit post meta via text, checkbox, radio, select, and textares inputs within Bulk Edit and Quick Edit screens.
+Further, you can enable editing of category and tag taxonomies that don't show up already.
+Next, taxnomony, checkbox, radio, and select fields have an option to be reset, as in remove current options during Bulk Editing.
 This is very helpful when you mass want to reset or remove information.

 To use this Custom Bulk/Quick Edit plugin with custom post types, please purchase [Custom Bulk/Quick Edit Premium](http://aihr.us/downloads/custom-bulkquick-edit-premium-wordpress-plugin/).
 Read more of the premium features below.